-- 1. Active frontages in the form of commercial, retail or other non- residential uses are to be provided within the heart of Villawood Town Centre, especially along Villawood Place, the spine of the Town Centre - 2.
-Active uses of ground level street frontages, to ensure there is a positive connection between the E1 Local Centre zone and R4 High Density Residential zone. - 3.
+- Active frontages in the form of commercial, retail or other non- residential uses are to be provided within the heart of Villawood Town Centre, especially along Villawood Place, the spine of the Town Centre - 2.
+Active uses of ground level street frontages, to ensure there is a positive connection between the B2 Local Centre zone and R4 High Density Residential zone. - 3.
 Re-development of Villawood Centre Core to incorporate widened footpaths and corner spill outs to encourage pedestrian activity - 4.
-Improvements to the local roads both throughout the Town Centre and area will allow for a better service for commuter traffic. - 5.
-A minimum of 75% of active frontages in the form of commercial, retail or other non-residential uses are to be provided on the ground floor frontage of development adjacent Hilwa Park. - 6.
-Ensure all services for the site 896-898 Woodville Road and 15 Hilwa Street, including but not limited to; driveways, stairwells are positioned within the allotment, to ensure public domain and pedestrian pathways around the site is not interrupted.
+Improvements to the local roads both throughout the Town Centre and area will allow for a better service for commuter traffic.